IMS-Bio2Core-Facility/lta/README.md

 - group (_ie._ lean vs obese)
 - Tissue (_ie._ heart)

-Additionally,
-"group" should be binary -
-that is,
-there should only be two categories - and the order for fold change calculation must be specified with `--order Cond1 Cond2`.
+The order for fold change calculation must be specified with `--control CONTROL`.
-Fold Change will always be calculated as {math}`Cond1 / Cond2`.
+Fold Change will always be calculated by dividing all other condtions by `control`.

-These rows should be in the first {math}`n` rows of your data file, where n is specified with the option ``--n-rows-metadata``.
+These rows should be in the first {math}`n` rows of your data file, where n is specified with the option `--n-rows-metadata`.
-You can name these metadata rows whatever you want in the data file, and tell ``lta`` where to find them with the appropriate flags.
+You can name these metadata rows whatever you want in the data file, and tell `lta` where to find them with the appropriate flags.
 Please see the section on [customising your run](customising).
 However,
 if these data are not present,